 5. Captain America: Civil War

-As the Captain America movies continued along, so to do their inclusion and reliance on other characters.
+As the Captain America movies continued along, so did their inclusion and reliance on other characters.
 Case in point, Civil War.
 For as much as Civil War was a Captain America movie, it was an Avengers movie.
-The movie saw the entire cast of Avengers, minus Thor and Hulk, do battle against one another due to conflicting beliefs.
+The movie saw the entire cast of Avengers, minus Thor and Hulk, battle against one another due to conflicting beliefs.

 Civil War was a spectacle that laid the groundwork for Infinity War.
 More than that, it showed that superheroes don’t always have to get along.